zehreken/zehreken.github.io/source/posts/2026-05-15-baby-steps.md

     <video src="/assets/2026-05-15-baby-steps/headcrab.mp4" controls playsinline>
         Your browser does not support the video tag.
     </video>
-    <figcaption>Testing the limbs with keyboard controls, reminds me the infamous headcrab</figcaption>
+    <figcaption>Testing the limbs with keyboard controls, reminds me of the infamous headcrab</figcaption>
 </figure>

 After making sure that the joints moved the legs as expected, it was time for giving it a brain